Jump to Content

 Acknowledgments

-This Web site could not have been created without the magnificently sustained support of the National Endowment for the Humanities (NEH), an independent federal agency.
-NEH grants in support of the Mark Twain Project over the last six years have been matched by private gifts from a variety of sources, the most generous of which we want to thank here.
+This website could not have been created without the magnificently sustained support of the National Endowment for the Humanities (NEH), an independent federal agency.
+NEH grants in support of the Mark Twain Project over the last three decades have been matched by private gifts from many sources, the most generous of which we want to thank here.

 R.H.H.